www.khio.no/korona has updated informaton on measures for preventing disease at KHiO.

 We encourage everyone to follow the advice given by the Norwegian Institute of Public Health.
 Please read through the website detailing what you must consider regarding social distance, quarantine and isolation.

-Rules of conduct inside the Academy
+Rules of conduct and measures at the Academy (IT, Service centre, equipment, etc)

 - Use hand sanitiser at entrances and when you enter and exit rooms.

 - Only visitors who have a previous work agreement with the Academy, as represented by a member of staff, will be allowed access to those parts of the building that are not open to the general public.
 Such visitors will receive information on contagion prevention when entering into the agreement.
 The staff member who has signed the agreement will be responsible for the visitor’s stay at the Academy.

 - Student/staff must affirm they are healthy when they physically enter the Academy’s premises.